inzombiak/Modern-C-Design/README.md

 Currently I'm going through the book and once I'm done I'll start work on the game.

+Note: You may notice code copy pasted all over the place.
+I did this because some chapters required me to edit the code and I didn't want to break previous examples.
+I'll try to go back an unify them once I'm done.

 ## Directions
 The main solution can be found in the "ModernCppDesign" folder, open it and compile